 How to do an Ayurvedic Self-massage?

-The biggest challenge most people face when starting this Ayurvedic self-massage practice is forgetting to take the oil in the bathroom.
+The biggest challenge most people face when starting this Ayurvedic self-massage practise is forgetting to take the oil in the bathroom.
 I had faced it too.

 Another biggest challenge I faced was not willing or not really having the time to warm up the oil every day and do the massage.
 I instead found a better solution.
 I opted for an oil that was warming in general.
 I chose sesame oil.